dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

   - salting
   - password-storage
   - security
+  - hash
+  - password
+  - salt
+  - digest
 related:
   - 2017-02-24-sha-1-collision-attack
   - 2017-03-29-is-passwordless-authentication-more-secure-than-passwords
   - 2016-03-02-the-new-trend-of-artisanal-spam/
 ---

 The gist of authentication is to provide users with a set of credentials, such a username, and a password, and to verify that they provide the correct credentials whenever they want access to the application.
 Hence, we need a way to store these credentials in our database for future comparisons.

-When it comes to the users, storing a password ideally is limited to memorizing it or using a secure password manager.
-Writing down our passwords is a sure way to have them compromised.
-When it comes to the application, storing the user password is much trickier.
+However, storing passwords on the server side for authentication is a difficult task.

 ## Storing Passwords is Risky and Complex